 In our Simulated Excavation activity, for instance, students (grade 4 and older) learn the practical skills of field archaeology as they work together to excavate and map replicas of archaeological sites.
-The “sim dig” is not only a great lesson in the scientific method, it also prepares students (middle school and older) for Field Excavation and Lab—activities in which students work alongside professional archaeologists at our current excavation site.
-For 30 years, involving students in our research in this way has been at the heart of Crow Canyon's mission.
-We're grateful to the student groups (and the teachers who've brought them here) for their hard work and contributions to our understanding of the archaeology of the Mesa Verde region.
+The “sim dig” is not only a great lesson in the scientific method, it also prepares students (middle school and older) to work alongside professional archaeologists on more advanced activities.
+We’re grateful to the student groups (and the teachers who’ve brought them here) for their hard work and contributions to our understanding of the archaeology of the Mesa Verde region.

 For descriptions of Simulated Excavation and other activities, see below.
 The specific activities in which your group participates will depend on grade level, program length, group size, weather conditions, campus capacity, and other factors.
 Activities can be modified to accommodate the cultural concerns of American Indian students.

 Students explore the concepts of cultural continuity and change by examining artifact replicas and other archaeological evidence representing different periods in Pueblo history.
 Through group discussion of their observations and inferences, students construct a chronology spanning thousands of years.

 (Windows: elementary students; Inquiries: middle and high school students)

 At the Pithouse Learning Center, students explore a replica of a seventh-century Basketmaker pithouse and engage in a variety of hands-on activities, including firestarting (with a bow drill), making fiber cordage, and “hunting” with spears and atlatls.